wanderview/wanderview.github.com/source/_posts/2014-11-27-implementing-the-serviceworker-cache-api-in-gecko.markdown

 **Steps 8 to 11** essentially just return the CacheId back to the actor layer.

-You may have noticed we skipped step 10 fiddling with the Context.
-I'll get to that below in the Manager/Context deep dive.
+If this was the last action, then the Context is released in **step 10**.

 At this point we need to create a new actor for the CacheId.
-This Cache actor can then be passed back to the child process where it gets a child actor.
+This Cache actor will be passed back to the child process where it gets a child actor.
 Finally a Cache DOM object is constructed and used to resolve the Promise returned to the JS script in first step.
 All of this occurs in **steps 12 to 17**.